 Marc’s latest venture is Pizzeria Salvy – a pizzeria inspired by his father, Sal Vetri.
 Marc and his culinary team have perfected their signature pizza doughs and are excited to open a pizza restaurant once again.
 Sal’s famous meatballs will be on the menu as well as a selection of salads, antipasti and seasonal vegetables.
 Pizzeria Salvy opened in May 2023 in the Comcast Technology Center in center city Philadelphia.

 After graduating from The University of Massachusetts Amherst, Jeff Benjamin met Marc Vetri in New York City while working in the food industry.
 When Marc decided to return to his native Philadelphia to open Vetri Cucina, he tapped Jeff to be his business partner and general manager—and the rest is history.

-Jeff lives in Cherry Hill with his wife, Melissa, and their two daughters.
-When not working, he can be found rooting for his children’s sports teams, as well as his beloved Cubs and 76ers.
+Jeff lives in Philadelphia with his wife, Melissa, and has two daughters.
+When not working, he can be found spending time with his family and rooting for his beloved sports teams, the Cubs and 76ers.

-In 2008, Marc and business partner Jeff Benjamin created the Vetri Community Partnership as an effort to support Alex’s Lemonade Stand, which raises funds and awareness for pediatric cancer causes, cures and research.
+In 2008, Marc and Jeff created the Vetri Community Partnership as an effort to support Alex’s Lemonade Stand, which raises funds and awareness for pediatric cancer causes, cures and research.
 Motivated by this work, Marc and Jeff decided to leverage their own expertise in food and nutrition to benefit children.
-They tackled the pressing issue of childhood obesity and poor nutrition through “Eatiquette,” the Vetri Method for school lunch.
-Eatiquette transforms cafeteria lunch into a family-style learning experience that encourages healthy eating habits and fosters an appreciation for fresh, nutritious meals.
+Now, Vetri Community Partnership empowers children and families to lead healthier lives through fresh food, hands-on experiences, and education.
+Their mission is to help kids experience the connection between healthy eating and healthy living.